Need to talk? Call 1800 882 436.

 Will haemorrhoids affect my baby?

-Some women are concerned that haemorrhoids might affect their pregnancy or their baby, but there is no evidence to support this.
-However, there is some concern that the pushing process during labour and birth can worsen your haemorrhoids.
+There is some concern that the pushing stage of labour and birth can worsen your haemorrhoids.
 Speak to your midwife if you are concerned about haemorrhoids during your pregnancy or birth.

 Will haemorrhoids continue after I’ve had my baby?